South Fayette Twp. Police Searching For Missing Teen

-SOUTH FAYETTE TOWNSHIP (KDKA) — Police are searching for a missing teenager from South Fayette Township who may be heading towards eastern Pennsylvania.
+SOUTH FAYETTE TOWNSHIP (KDKA) — Police are searching for a missing teenager who may be heading towards eastern Pennsylvania.

-Police report that 15-year-old William Pine was last seen Saturday afternoon in South Fayette Township.
+Police report that 15-year-old William Pine was last seen on Saturday, July 29 in South Fayette Township.
+Pine is from the Philadelphia area and also has family in Florida.

 Pine is described as a white male with a fair complexion, hazel eyes and brown hair.
 He’s about 5-feet-4-inches tall and 130 lbs.